Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Some applications

 hence the group $\Sigma_A$ is the same as the cokernel of the image of $\partial$.
 As we have shown that the $\partial\otimes \Q$ is surjective, this implies $\Sigma_A\otimes \Q=0$ -- hence $\Sigma_A$ is torsion.

 There are a lot of consequences of the finiteness of $\Sigma_A$ -- they are described in the paper of Spiess \cite{spie}.
 For example, one has \begin{cor} Let $A$ be an Abelian surface over $K$ with good, ordinary, reduction.
 Let $\A_p$ denote its reduction mod p.
-Then \begin{itemize} \item $CH_0(A)(non-p)$ is finite and isomorphic to $CH_0(\A_p)(non-p)$. \item The group $\Sigma_A$ is a $p$-group. \item For every integer $n\neq 0$ which is prime to $p$ the cycle map
+Then \begin{itemize} \item $CH_0(A)(\text{prime to } p) \simeq CH_0(\A_p)(\text{prime to }p)$ and in particular it is finite. \item The group $\Sigma_A$ is a $p$-group. \item For every integer $n\neq 0$ which is prime to $p$ the cycle map

 is injective. \end{itemize} \end{cor} \begin{proof}\cite{spie} - Section 4.
 This is a consequence of the finiteness of $\Sigma_A$ and the fact that the Tate conjecture is known for Abelian surfaces over a finite field. \end{proof}